metricly/metricly-docs/content/integrations/AWS-Integration/AWS-Optional-Config.md

 ## Collection Frequency

 The default collection frequency for CloudWatch metrics is every 5 minutes.
-If you need to reduce this frequency, return to your AWS integration card settings in **Integrations** > **AWS**.
-You can also access a full list of your integrations by navigating to your User **Profile** > **Integrations** > Select an AWS Integration.
+Users may wish to lower this frequency in order to lower CloudWisdom induced CloudWatch costs.
+Please note this setting is only applicable to those who use the cost reports exclusively.
+Monitoring users are highly encouraged **not** to change this setting as it will negatively impact alerting capabilities.

+If you need to reduce this frequency:

 1. Navigate to your AWS integration.
 2. Select the **60 Minutes** button under _Collection Frequency_.